MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/setting-order-lifetimes-second-chance.md

 We recommend setting the lifetimes to 2 days (2880 minutes):

-- Shorter gives the the customer too little time to complete the payment.
 - Longer can cause issues with external services (e.g. ERP/inventory management), which may be problematic when items are low in stock or for one-off products like antiques.

 ## Setting the Magento 2 order lifetime